thetechcollective/gh-rotator/README.md

 The template flow is [rotate-config](./templates/caller/.github/workflows/rotator-config.yml)

-The conceptual ideas that each rpos is an _individually releaseble component_  that works in a structure - as opposed to a mone-repo.
+The conceptual ideas that each repo is an _individually releaseble component_  that works in a structure - as opposed to a mono-repo.

 Each component must define a trust-worthy _self-test_ which — if successful — defines a _potentially shippable_ state.
 Ideally this is when the commit hits main, so the test should happen as part of a delivery or pull request process.
 This should trigger the product config rotator to verify the shippableness (cool word eh?)

-In our template workfolw we have shown how that can be done in a seperate workflow.
+In our template workflow we have shown how that can be done in a seperate workflow.

 >[!NOTE]
+>#### Generate PAT for the _caller_
->One workflow can not trigger another workflow based on the standard `secrets.GITHUB_TOKEN`.
-To solve this do the following:
+>By design, one workflow can not trigger another workflow based on the standard `secrets.GITHUB_TOKEN`.
+To solve this the step that triggers the workflow uses `secrets.ROTATOR_TOKEN`.
+You must create and installe this PAT – Personal Access Token.
+Do the following:
 >1.
-In you GitHub Profile define a PAT - Personal Access Tokon**
+In you GitHub Profile define a _finer grained_ PAT - Personal Access Token
->   - As Ressource owner selct the organization that host the product-repo
+>   - As _ressource owner_ select the organization that host the product-repo
->   - The access can be limited to the same repo
+>   - The _access_ can be limited to the same repo
->   - grant read/write to `actions` and read to `contents`and `metadata`
+>   - _grant_ read/write to `actions` and read to `contents`and `metadata`
 >2.
-Capture the TOKEN in you clipboard and go each of the caller repos and under _settings_ define a repository action secret named `ROTATOR_TOKEN`
+Capture the TOKEN in you clipboard and go to each of the caller repos and under _settings_ define a repository action secret named `ROTATOR_TOKEN`

 <details><summary>Detailed screen dumps from GitHub</summary>